• Bayswater

 Natural materials and mood-soothing lighting characterises the kitchen.
 Smooth marble surfaces contrast with an exposed brick wall, with high-spec appliances poised for all manner of culinary creativity.
 The intimate dining space has a welcoming warmth, with subtly recessed and linear track lighting.
 Welcoming banquette seating is paired with a Knoll marble dining table.

-Just beyond, there’s a cosy alpine-esque feel to the living area, courtesy of blonde wood walls, a minimalist fireplace and floor lamps that cast a warm glow when nights draw in.
+Just beyond, there’s a cosy alpine-esque feel to the living area, courtesy of blonde wood walls and floor lamps that cast a warm glow when nights draw in.
 A wall of retractable glazing infuses the space with daylight, opening to the garden outside.
 Light and shadow plays out in parallel lines across the wooden panelling, clean-line fencing and patio tiles neatly laid with lines of grass.
 It’s a meditative al fresco spot, with terrazzo marble seating framed by leafy bamboo shoots.

 The master bedroom suite enjoys synergy between the indoors and out, with full-height glazing facing the patio.
 Wood-panelled wardrobes afford a soft naturality, with an en-suite bathroom revealed behind a bi-folding door.
 It’s a showpiece of Carrara marble, with a sunken tub for indulgent soaks.
 One of the guest bedrooms is filled with soft light through bay windows; the other is finished with elegant tongue-and-groove panelling.